taylorhawks/globo-nonlinear-latent-factorization/README.md

 ## Model 2 - Nonlinear Latent Factorization
 ### Pipeline Notes
-The pipeline is modified from the code in the `LinearModel` class.

 #### User interest partitioning
 The key first step of the nonlinear model is "user interest partitioning" in which user interests _i_ are initialized.
 Collaborative algorithms tend to initialize _i_ randomly but for the purposes of this project, in which item vectors _V_ are predefined, it makes more sense to initialize U based on V before optimization with gradient descent.